 Make sure to read our full review of the Chase Sapphire Reserve Card.

-Welcome Bonus: 50,000 Chase Points after spending $4,000 in the first three months of card membership.
+Welcome Bonus: 80,000 Chase Points after spending $4,000 in the first three months of card membership.
+This is a limited-time offer!

 Annual Fee: $550